craftcms/docs/docs/nitro/2.x/how-nitro-works.md

 ### CLI & Docker

 The Nitro CLI is [a Go app](https://github.com/craftcms/nitro) that’s compiled into a binary for your OS.
-When you run `nitro` commands, you’re using Nitro’s API to manage Docker containers for local development.
+When you run `nitro` commands, Nitro acts like a concierge to manage Docker containers for local development.

 ### Hosts & Networking